 When travelling in France, you will come across many beautiful villages.
 In 1982, an association was set up to protect and promote the extraordinary heritage of the most beautiful villages of France.
 So, now and then, you will see a sign for “Les Plus Beaux Villages de France”, meaning that the village has passed the strict admission requirements of the Quality Committee.
-A village cannot call itself one of the most beautiful villages just like that!
-The Languedoc region has 15 of these extraordinary villages, of which 3 of them are in the region of Hérault.
+As a result, a village cannot call itself one of the most beautiful villages just like that!
+The Occitanie region has 45 of these extraordinary villages, of which 3 of them are in the region of Hérault.
 I cannot say which of these three charming villages is my favourite, as they all are very special!

 You will find the fortified village of Olargues in the middle of the South of France and the Massif Central.
-With the best of both- chestnut and cherry trees right next to vines and olive trees.
+The village has the best of both regions- chestnut and cherry trees right next to vines and olive trees.
 The river Jaur almost encircles the entire village, which is why you will find so many bridges.
 Olargues also has a “Pont du Diable” (“Devils Bridge”), just like the famous bridge in Aniane near Saint-Guilhem-le-Désert.
 The legend goes that the villagers used this bridge for deals with the devil himself.
 The village of Olargues dates back to a long time ago.
 The village obtained its “City rights” in the 12th century and became, during the Middle Ages, an important economic and military town.
-A castle was built, together with ramparts and nine entrance gates.
-The actual castle no longer exists, but you can still see its belltower and the remains of the ramparts.
-Stones of the ruined rampart were used to build the Saint-Laurent church.
+A castle arose, together with ramparts and nine entrance gates.
+The actual castle no longer exists, but you can still see its bell tower and the remains of the ramparts.
+Stones of the ruined rampart served to construct the Saint-Laurent church.